ariannap13/laborunions/process-data/README.md

             {
                 "union": "union name according to offline data", "case_number": "case number",
-                "case_filing_date": "date of petition filing for the case", "case_winning_election_date": "date of election winning for the case" or "None", "case_losing_election_date": "date of election losing for the case" or "None", "case_name": "name of the case (employer)",
+                "case_winning_election_date": "date of election winning for the case" or "None", "case_losing_election_date": "date of election losing for the case" or "None", },
-                "case_city": "city of the case",
-                "case_state": "2-letters code of the state for the case" },
             ...]},
   ...